How to Use New-MailboxExportRequest PowerShell Command in Exchange?

 Exchange Server administrators, sometimes, need to export mailboxes from Exchange Server to PST files.
-Some common reasons include archiving old mailboxes, taking backup of mailbox of a leaver, and archiving an unwanted mailbox.
-To facilitate the export of mailboxes to PST, Exchange Server (2010 SP1 onwards) offers the New-MailboxExportRequest PowerShell command.
-Exporting mailboxes to PST using this PowerShell command is a better option than using the Exchange Admin Center (EAC) as it offers filtering options.
-You can also script a loop to export all mailboxes or a range of mailboxes at once.
+Some common reasons include archiving old/unwanted mailboxes, taking backup of mailbox of an employee leaving the organization, and others.
+To export mailboxes to PST, Exchange Server (2010 SP1 onwards) provides the New-MailboxExportRequest PowerShell command.
+This cmdlet is used with various parameters and switches to export some specific emails from the mailbox to PST.
 In this article, we will see how to use the New-MailboxExportRequest PowerShell command to export Exchange mailboxes to PST files.

-To run the New-MailboxExportRequest command, the user account must be assigned with the Mailbox Import Export role.
-You can use the Exchange Admin Center (EAC) to assign the required permissions.
+To use the New-MailboxExportRequest cmdlet, the user account that you will be using must be assigned with the Mailbox Import Export role.
+This role is not assigned to any user (role group) by default.
+You can use the Exchange Admin Center (EAC) to assign the required roles and permissions.
 Follow the given steps:

 • Open the Exchange Admin Center (EAC).
 After login, click on Permissions and then admin roles.